JAC Hunter PHEV vs Toyota Tundra

 Feature Showdown

-The JAC Hunter PHEV features a 12.8-inch touchscreen, while the Toyota Tundra gets a 14-inch display.
+The JAC Hunter PHEV features a 10.4-inch touchscreen paired with a 10.3-inch digital dash, while the Toyota Tundra gets a 14-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The JAC Hunter PHEV stands out with Apple CarPlay that you will not find on the Toyota Tundra.
 The Toyota Tundra counters with wireless Apple CarPlay/Android Auto, wireless charging, heated front seats, ventilated seats, power tailgate and JBL audio.
 Which feature set matters more depends on your daily routine and priorities.